 - Patients complain they ache all over or feel they have pulled muscles or overworked them.

 - Chronic headaches.

 Although the exact cause of fibromyalgia is not known it is thought the following may be factors:

 - Lupus (an auto-immune disease - like a self-allergy where the body attacks its own cells and tissues)

 Changes in weather (or air pressure), cold or draughty environments, hormonal fluctuations (premenstrual and menopausal states), stress, depression, anxiety and over-exertion can make symptoms worse.

 Treatment of Fibromyalgia

-- Drugs that improve the patients ability to sleep may be prescribed although sleeping pills themselves are often avoided as long term dependance can occur.
-Medicines that boost the body's level of serotonin and noradrenalin can help sleep, pain and immune system function are commonly prescribed.
+- Drugs that improve the patient's ability to sleep may be prescribed although sleeping pills themselves are often avoided as long-term dependence can occur.
+Medicines that boost the body's level of serotonin and noradrenaline can help sleep, pain and immune system function are commonly prescribed.